Adventurer13/ExpandedWoodworking/README.md

 [![RimWorld 1.0](https://img.shields.io/badge/RimWorld-1.0-brightgreen.svg)](http://rimworldgame.com/)

 # Expanded Woodworking
-An upgrade to Qwynn's Expanded Woodworking which is an A16 updated fork of ItchyFlea's Extended Woodworking.
+An upgrade to Qwynn's Expanded Woodworking which is an alpha version fork of ItchyFlea's Extended Woodworking.

 ## Installation
 Remove the previous and drop the latest release into your `RimWorld/Mods` folder.